What is the Research Archives?

 Volunteers work on entering and checking data in our integrated data base.
 This can include scanning, indexing, cataloging and other data organization.
 Work is done on site, weekdays during business hours.
 This important project is revolutionizing the way students and scholars perform their work and the way the general public learns about the Oriental Institute's fields of study.

 A basic familiarity with computer operation is necessary, but all further skills will be provided through on-the-job training with Research Archives staff.
 Any skills in computer technology, library science, or foreign languages are highly desirable for Research Archives volunteers.
-For most projects, Research Archives volunteers will undergo a 2-4 week supervisory period in which training will be provided for selected tasks with daily supervision of ongoing work.
+For the integrated data base project,volunteers will undergo a 2-4 week supervisory period in which training will be provided for selected tasks with daily supervision of ongoing work.
 Further expansion of training will take place on an as-needed basis.
-Volunteers can work as little as 2 hours per week or as much as they prefer; however, a consistent work schedule is necessary to receive the required training.
-After the supervisory period, volunteers will work as team members alongside Research Archives staff and can take on increased responsibility as desired or needed.
+Volunteers can work as little as 2 hours per week or as much as they prefer; however, a consistent weekly commitment is required for a minimum of six months.

 - Submit online application.